Tait-Rourke/FraudCheck/README.md

 # FraudCheck
-As an analyst for the state, working with auditors to identify fraud is a common task To avoid any private information being shared, all tables and fields have been altered for sharing
+As an analyst for the state, working with auditors to identify fraud is a common task To avoid any private information being shared, all tables and fields have been altered for sharing and the original data files will not be shared due to PII regulations, both files were Flat Files prior to being uploaded to SSMS

 In this case, I am reviewing a health care transaction table as well as a death records table at different time periods.
 Specifically, I check for transactions 0-6 months after said customer